freedomjs/tutorial/content/07dorabellacrypto.md

   [End-to-End](https://github.com/google/end-to-end), which implements
   Elliptic Curve Cryptography and is also
   [being used by Yahoo Mail](http://yahoo.tumblr.com/post/113708033335/user-focused-security-end-to-end-encryption).
-  The PGP api also can be used with other providers, if you prefer.
+  The PGP API also can be used with other providers, if you prefer.
 - **We generate the keypair locally and don't let you export the private key** - we
   [generate keys with secure parameters](https://github.com/freedomjs/freedom-pgp-e2e/issues/25)